Advances in Artificial Intelligence: A Review for the Creative Industries: Advanced AI for the creative industries

 \subsubsection{Tracking}

 Object tracking stands out as one of the tasks that greatly benefits from transformers since \textit{attention} is needed in both space and time.
 An experimental survey cited in \cite{Kugarajeevan:Transformers:2023} reveals that transformer-based methods consistently rank at the top of the leaderboard across various datasets.
-In the Visual Object Tracking (VOT) challenges of 2023\footnote{https://eu.aihub.ml/competitions/201\#results}, all of the top-10 employed transformer-based methodologies.
+In the Visual Object Tracking (VOT) challenges of 2023\footnote{\url{https://eu.aihub.ml/competitions/201\#results}}, all of the top-10 employed transformer-based methodologies.
 The highest-performing approach achieved a 10\% improvement in tracking quality compared to the winner in 2020.
-The current state-of-the-art for single-object tracking\footnote{https://paperswithcode.com/sota/visual-object-tracking-on-lasot}, however, is based on cross-attention and Mamba \cite{kang2025exploring}.
+The current state-of-the-art for single-object tracking\footnote{\url{https://paperswithcode.com/sota/visual-object-tracking-on-lasot}}, however, is based on cross-attention and Mamba \cite{kang2025exploring}.

 The first three tracking-by-attention approaches are TrackFormer \cite{Meinhardt:TrackFormer:2022}, MixFormer \cite{cui:mixformer:2022}, and ToMP \cite{Mayer:Transforming:2022}.
 TrackFormer extracts visual features using a CNN-based encoder, which are then tracked using a vanilla transformer \cite{Vaswani:attention:2017} in a frame sequence, while MixFormer introduces cross-attention between the target and search regions.
 ToMP tracks the objects using prediction aspects.
 Many more methods have been proposed, including SeqTrack \cite{Chen:SeqTrack:2023} and Track Anything Model (TAM) \cite{yang:track:2023}.
 SeqTrack extracts visual features with a bidirectional transformer, while the decoder generates a sequence of bounding box values autoregressively with a causal transformer.
 TAM combines SAM \cite{Kirillov:SAM:2023} and XMem \cite{cheng:xmem:2022}, offering tracking and segmentation performance on the human-selected target.
 However, the masked area is still not very sharp, and there is a subtle degree of temporal inconsistency.
 MOTRv2 \cite{Zhang:MOTRv2:2023} combines YOLOX \cite{ge:yolox:2021} for object recognition and MOTR \cite{zeng:motr:2022} for tracking, outperforming TrackFormer by 20\%.
 Additionally, some methods have been specifically proposed for challenging environments, such as low light \cite{Yi:Comprehensive:2024} and small objects, as seen in AnyFlow \cite{Jung:AnyFlow:2023}.
 The latter exploits INR to upsample a continuous coordinate-based flow map, similar to SISR technique proposed in \cite{Chen:Learning:2021}.